introvenko/Markdown-intro/README.md

 Hello to everyone, who will read this!
 My name is **Volodymyr**.<br>
 I'm THIRTY *(no, I'm not crying at that moment)*.😭<br>
 I'm from **UKRAINE** 🇺🇦, but last two years I live in **Belgium** 🇧🇪.<br>
+I'm also a typical introvert and I really like it.
 During my two years in Belgium I've had some success in learning Dutch, visited some famous Belgian cities *(Ghent and Bruges are staying in my heart 4ever)* and then I wanted to try something new.

 25th of June 2024 has become one of the most important day for me since I came to Belgium.
 Why?
 Finally I start my studying in Becode to become a *Fullstack Developer* in future.
 I want to write more, but I think, I haven't so much time to do this.